Create GitHub Repo on a New Laravel Project

 Initializing GitHub

-To create a new repository on GitHub when installing the new Laravel project, simply supply the --github flag as follows:
+To create a new repository on GitHub when installing the new Laravel project, simply supply the --github

-1laravel new example-app --github
+laravel new example-app --github

-This will put your new project in a private repository at https://github.com/<your-account>/example-app.
+This will put your new project in a private repository at https://github.com/<your-account>/example-app

-To change the initial branch name to use main:
+To change the initial branch name to use main

-1laravel new example-app --github --branch="main"
+laravel new example-app --github --branch="main"

-To make your repo public, add the --public flag:
+To make your repo public, add the --public

-1laravel new example-app --github="--public"
+laravel new example-app --github="--public"

 Conclusion